codatio/codat-docs/docs/accounting-api/guides/invoice-finance/setting-up.md

 ### <input type="checkbox" unchecked /> Clone the code

-Clone our demo repo on [GitHub](https://github.com/codatio/demo-invoice-finance) to download the underwriting demo app.
+Clone our demo repo on [GitHub](https://github.com/codatio/demo-invoice-finance) to download the invoice finance lending demo app.

 The main file directory for the demo app is `Codat.Demos.InvoiceFinancing.Api`.
 Key logic components of the app are located in `Controllers`, `Orchestrator`, and `Services` folders.